US B-52 bombers fly over Middle East amid tensions with Iran | Law-Order

 - United Arab Emirates

-US and Iranian negotiators in Vienna have been attempting to revive the 2015 nuclear deal, which imposed sharp limits on Iran's atomic programme in exchange for international sanctions relief.
-Last week, the State Department described Iran's latest negotiating position as “not constructive”.

-Meanwhile, Iran now enriches uranium up to 60 per cent purity — a level it never reached before that is a short, technical step away from 90 per cent.
-While Iran long has maintained its programme is peaceful, non-profileration experts warn Tehran has enough 60 per cent-enriched uranium to reprocess into fuel for at least one nuclear bomb.
+U.S. and Iranian negotiators in Vienna have been attempting to revive the 2015 nuclear deal, which imposed sharp limits on Iran's atomic program in exchange for international sanctions relief.
+Last week, the State Department described Iran's latest negotiating position as “not constructive.”
+Meanwhile, Iran now enriches uranium up to 60% purity — a level it never reached before that is a short, technical step away from 90%.
+While Iran long has maintained its programme is peaceful, nonprofileration experts warn Tehran has enough 60%-enriched uranium to reprocess into fuel for at least one nuclear bomb.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)